nvim-neo-tree/neo-tree.nvim/README.md

 ` :NeoTreeFloat ` will open the tree in a floating window instead of a sidebar.

+There are also Toggle variants of the above commands, which will close the window if it is already open: `NeoTreeRevealToggle` `NeoTreeShowToggle` `NeoTreeFocusToggle` `NeoTreeFloatToggle`

 You can also close the tree with: `:NeoTreeClose `

 Complete documentation can be find in the vim help file `:h neo-tree` or online